keijiro/unity-midi-bridge/README.md

 **MIDI Bridge for Windows** (MidiBridge.exe) is a command line application to relay MIDI messages between Unity and external MIDI devices.

-Basically, what you have to do is just run the application.
+Basically, what you need to do is just run the application.
 There are few points you have to take care.

-- Every time you change the configuration (plug new MIDI devices or disconnect devices from the computer), you have to restart MidiBridge.exe.
+- Every time you change the configuration (plug new MIDI devices, disconnect devices from the computer, etc.), it have to be restarted.
-- MidiBridge.exe opens all MIDI-in devices available when it was launched.
-It might conflict with other MIDI capable applications.
+- MidiBridge captures all MIDI-in devices available when it was launched.
+It might conflict with other MIDI-capable applications.
-- MidiBridge.exe sends MIDI messages to all MIDI-out devices available.
+- MidiBridge sends MIDI messages from Unity to the all MIDI-out devices available.

 License
 -------